 Several high-rise hotels preside over Palm Beach, home to a variety of diving and watersports operators, piers, restaurants, beach bars, and of course, a throng of majestic palm trees.
 The sea is usually quite calm here—perfect for swimming, sailing, or just floating—while the sunsets are spectacular, best enjoyed while cruising on a catamaran or dining barefoot on the beach.
 The strip across the street from Palm Beach boasts a variety of shopping, dining, and entertainment options open until late in the evening.

-Although lesser known than nearby Baby Beach at the southern reaches of the Island, Roger’s Beach is equally worthy of a visit.
-Outfitted with a few shady picnic huts, Roger’s Beach sweeps around a reef-protected bay that proves ideal for swimming.
+Although lesser known than nearby Baby Beach at the southern reaches of the island, Rodger’s Beach is equally worthy of a visit.
+Outfitted with a few shady picnic huts, Rodger’s Beach sweeps around a reef-protected bay that proves ideal for swimming.
 A handful of colorfully painted traditional fishing boats are docked within the sheltered bay at the far end of the beach, adding a touch of charm to the peaceful setting.